 Edinburgh, United Kingdom of Great Britain and Northern Ireland

-About Evelyn: Software developer based in Edinburgh, UK.
-Coach and Co-organiser for codebar's Edinburgh chapter.
+About Evelyn: Software developer and trainer based in Edinburgh, UK.
+Community meetup and events organiser.

 Reason for being involved in workshop: I want to give back a little of the help and knowledge I've been given along the way.

 About Ceri: Technical Lead @Prudential.

 Reason for being involved in workshop: I would like to help more diverse voices to share their experiences and expertise at meetups and conferences.
 We have a lot to learn from you!
 Speaking at those types of events has created many career opportunities for me over the years, and I would like other people from underrepresented groups in the industry to benefit from those valuable networking opportunities.

 About Maria: Maria is Head of Engineering and co-site lead at Intercom London.
 Intercom provides customer communication software to Internet businesses.
 The company's mission is to make web business personal.
 Previous to Intercom, Maria was VP of Engineering at Edinburgh-based FreeAgent, one of the UK’s most popular online accounting software providers.
 With 17 years of experience in the software industry, Maria has previously also worked at LivingSocial leading globally distributed teams, and at Adobe where she worked in the developer technologies group.
 Maria is one of the Directors of the WomenWhoCode Edinburgh network.
 WomenWhoCode is a global non-profit dedicated to inspiring women to excel in technology careers.

 Reason for being involved in workshop: I'd love to help get more people from a range of backgrounds speaking at all kinds of events.
 The broader the range of folk who are talking, the more we can all learn.